ortus-docs/coldbox-docs/layouts_n_views/rendering_views/rendering_collections.md

 #renderView(view='tags/comment',collection=rc.comments)#
 ```

-Then the *tags/commen*t will be rendered as many times as the collection *rc.comments* has members on it and by convention the name of the variable is comment the same as the view name.
+Then the `tags/comment` will be rendered as many times as the collection `rc.comments` has members on it and by convention the name of the variable is comment the same as the view name.
 If you don't like that, then use the collectionAs argument:

 ```js
 #renderView(view='tags/comment',collection=rc.comments,collectionAs='MyComment')#